 It is most frequently presents in young and middle age groups (20-50 years).
 The overall incidence is around 8-43 per 10,000 autopsy series 4.

-The clinical presentation would often depend on the size of tumour:
+The clinical presentation would often depend on the size of a tumour:

 - small tumours (<5 cm): usually no symptoms